 Participants in this program can use all libraries, recreational/sports facilities, and computer labs on campus.
 Participants also have access to discounted cultural activities throughout the city and free unlimited use of public transportation in the City of Pittsburgh for the duration of the Program.

 The Program fee includes a shared two-person dormitory room on the University of Pittsburgh campus.
 Private rooms are available for an additional fee.

 Application Process and Deadline

 To apply for admission to the US Law and Legal English Program, applicants must:

 - show proof of acceptance by or attendance at a law program in their home country (unofficial transcripts are acceptable)

 - complete, sign, and submit an Application Form

 - submit a nonrefundable $500 deposit for the Program

-Students should submit all documents and the deposit by the deadline of April 15, 2018.
-Class size is limited and priority will be given to students and groups from University partners.
+Participants should submit all documents and the deposit by the deadline of April 15, 2018.
+Group size is limited and priority will be given to particpants and groups from University partners.
 Please apply as early as possible to avoid delays with visas and to ensure a place in the program.